cocreations/cc_core/README.md

 # cc_core

-All the tools you need to build an app in 2 minutes.
+All the tools you need to build an app in 2 minutes..

 ## Getting Started